 However, some traditions warn that the stone should only be worn by those whose astrological charts favour it.

-Mystical and Healing Properties
+Core Metaphysical and Healing Properties

 Cat’s Eye and Astrology